Economic Calendar

 The civilian labor force participation rate is the number of employed and unemployed but looking for a job as a percentage of the population aged 16 years and over.

-In Switzerland, the unemployment rate measures the number of people actively looking for a job as a percentage of the labour force.
+In Canada, the unemployment rate measures the number of people actively looking for a job as a percentage of the labour force.

 In the last few years, Brazil has been reporting trade surpluses, primarily due to high exports in the manufacturing industry (54 percent of total exports), mining (23 percent) and agricultural products (22 percent).
 Brazil's main imports are in the manufacturing industry (89 percent of total imports) with fuels and fertilizers comprising 18 percent of total imports.
 The biggest trade partners are: China (27 percent of total exports and 22 percent of total imports), the United States (11 percent of exports and 19 percent of imports), Argentina (5 percent of exports and 5 percent of imports).
 Others include: the Netherlands, Canada, Japan, Germany and Spain.